hyperledger-solang/solang/docs/language/contracts.rst

 .. include:: ../examples/solana/contract_address.sol
   :code: solidity

+When the contract's data account is passed through the ``address`` call argument, the compiler will automatically create the ``AccountMeta`` array the constructor call needs.
+Due to the impossibility to track account ordering in private, internal and public functions, such a call argument is only allowed in external functions.

 Alternatively, the data account to be initialized can be provided using the ``accounts`` call argument.
 In this case, one needs to instantiate a fixed length array of type ``AccountMeta`` to pass to the call.
 The array must contain all the accounts the transaction is going to need, in addition to the data account to be initialized.